Using the DMF Recorder Node

 - Select the option to Re-enable the filter, as shown below.

-Troubleshooting Egress SFlow Configurations
+Troubleshooting Egress sFlow Configurations

 Controller-1# show sflow default